francisco-simoes/francisco-simoes.github.io_old/notes.md

 This is a description of a Python package I was responsible for developing.
 I worked on it with my team at my current company.
-The package consists of an api that enables the easy analysis access to different types of data (pictures, segmentation polygons, weight curves,... ) used to tackle the computer vision problem that the company's product solves.
+The package consists of an api that enables the easy analysis and access to different types of data (pictures, segmentation polygons, weight curves,... ) used to tackle the computer vision and data science problems that the company's product solves.
 For reasons of industry competition I did not add the code itself to the repository.
 So this repository was made public for portfolio reasons, or to be used by someone seeking inspiration to solve a similar problem.